 What is CivicLex?

 CivicLex is a new civic platform from ProgressLex and Under-Main that wants to help people understand the issues and processes that impact Lexington.
-The goal of CivicLex is to help people understand what is happening in Lexington by providing non-partisan and relatable information about civic issues (like affordable housing) and civic processes (like city board and committee meetings).
+We're trying to do this by providing non-partisan and relatable information about civic issues and civic processes.

 Issue Hub - CivicLex's Issue Hub focuses on addressing questions about civic issues.
-The questions that we address are suggested by subscribers and visitors and are chosen by our editorial board.
+The questions that we address are suggested by subscribers, visitors, and our staff - and they are chosen by our advisory group.
 For each question about an issue, we try to provide enough information that visitors can self-select how much they want to know.
-On one end, it includes as little information as a 1-minute summary, and on the other it includes fully-cited curated perspectives, direct links to the legislation, interactive lists of who is involved, and more.
+On one end, it includes as little information as a 1-minute summary, and on the other it includes fully-cited curated perspectives, direct links to the legislation, interactive lists of who is involved, data visualization, and more.